getzep/docs.getzep.com/docs/deployment/config.md

+!!! note "Zep Stable only"

+    The instructions below are for configuring Zep v0.8.1 Stable.

+    Please see the [Beta Deployment Guide](/deployment/deployment-beta.ms) for instructions on configuring Zep v0.9.0-beta.0.

 Zep is configured via a yaml configuration file and/or environment variables.
 The `zep` server accepts a CLI argument `--config` to specify the location of the config file.
 If no config file is specified, the server will look for a `config.yaml` file in the current working directory.

 ```bash